What happens during my first visit?

 You should wear loose-fitting clothing so you can expose the area that we will be evaluating and treating.
 For example, if you have a knee problem, it is best to wear or bring shorts.
 For a shoulder or elbow problem, a tank top is a good choice, and for low back problems, wear a loose-fitting shirt and pants, again, so we can perform a thorough examination.

 How long will each treatment last?

-Depending on your individual needs, treatment sessions typically last 30 minutes to 1 hour.
+Depending on your individual needs, physical therapy or occupational therapy treatment sessions typically last 30 minutes to one hour.
 The initial visit usually takes a minimum of 45 minutes.